JiaweiZhuang/xESMF/doc/installation.rst

 Try on Binder without local installation
 ----------------------------------------

 The `Binder project <https://mybinder.readthedocs.io>`_ provides pre-configured environment in the cloud.
 You just need a web browser to access it.
-Please follow the Binder link on `xESMF's GitHub page <https://github.com/JiaweiZhuang/xESMF>`_.
+Please follow the Binder link on `xESMF's GitHub page <https://github.com/pangeo-data/xESMF>`_.

 Install on local machine with Conda
 -----------------------------------

-xESMF requires Python>=3.5.
+xESMF requires Python>=3.6.
 The major dependencies are xarray and ESMPy.
 The best way to install them is using Conda_.

 First, `install miniconda <https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html>`_.
-Then, I recommend creating a new, clean environment:
+Then, we recommend creating a new, clean environment:

 .. code-block:: bash